turingschool/backend-curriculum-site/module1/portfolios.md

 ## Requirements

 Each student will deliver a 5 minute **slide presentation** in front of your instructors.
-Students might find it helpful to review their Project Reflection Journal to prepare to answer the following prompts.
+Students might find it helpful to review their Interview Prep - Project Log to prepare for the following prompts.

-* All students will respond to the following prompt:
+* All students will respond to the following prompts:
   * How has feedback impacted your development in this module and helped prepare you for your job/career?
   * Which project produced the most growth in you?
 Technically or Personally.
 Why?
   * What is something you've learned about yourself in receiving project feedback?